 - The extract is about 150 to 200 times sweeter than sugar and contains no calories as well.

-- You can purchase the dried fruit at Chinese herbal stores, but if you want to put it in your coffee, you’ll probably want an extract powder or liquid form.
+- You can purchase the dried fruit at Chinese herbal stores.
+If you want to put it in your coffee, you’ll probably want an extract powder or liquid form.

-- Liquid monk fruit extract, monk fruit extract powder, and monk fruit sweetener blends (with stevia, xylitol, and/or erythritol) are your best options, and they can all be found online.
+- Liquid monk fruit extract, monk fruit extract powder, and monk fruit keto sweetener blends (with stevia, xylitol, and/or erythritol) are your best options.
+They can all be found online.

-Both Stevia and Monk Fruit have a glycemic index of 0, which means they should not affect your blood sugar (insulin) at all, but some forms of less expensive Stevia are mixed with other sweeteners or bulking agents (e.g., maltodextrin, dextrose, and polydextrose) which could have an impact on your blood sugar levels.
+Both Stevia and Monk Fruit have a glycemic index of 0, which means they should not affect your blood sugar (insulin) at all.
+However, some forms of less expensive Stevia are mixed with other sweeteners or bulking agents (e.g., maltodextrin, dextrose, and polydextrose).
+These could have an impact on your blood sugar levels.
 Note that Stevia packets, such as Stevia in the Raw, typically contain carb-ridden fillers like dextrose.

-As the name implies, Sugar Alcohols are hybrids of sugar molecules and alcohol molecules, but don’t let the name scare you because these alcohol molecules will not get you drunk.
-The name “sugar alcohol” refers to a category of chemical compounds, not ethanol, which is the alcohol molecule that intoxicates us.
+As the name implies, Sugar Alcohols are hybrids of sugar molecules and alcohol molecules.
+Don’t let the name scare you because these alcohol molecules will not get you drunk.
+The name “sugar alcohol” refers to a category of chemical compounds, not ethanol.
+This is the alcohol molecule that intoxicates us.

 Because sugar alcohols have a similar chemical structure as sugar, they activate the sweet taste receptors on your tongue.
 Unlike most artificial and natural sweeteners, sugar alcohols contain calories and net carbs, but much less than plain table sugar.